 I learned “off the record” after running a marathon that perhaps (running long distances) was not the best decision for me “down the road” with a PFO occluder on board.
 This inside information was shared with me by a physician recently after my primary cardiac physician had cleared me and stated after more than one year post PFO closure “if my legs could carry me that far and my brain was crazy enough to talk my body into 26.2 miles then my heart would be fine”.
 OK, so, what is safe?
 What should PFO patients be doing for exercise (or not doing) 1-3 weeks after closure?
 How about after 6 weeks?
 What is really so special about 6 weeks?
 Why not 1 year (or more)?
 Should every occluder device have its own post-op protocol based upon the design?
 Perhaps.
 What about exercise guidelines for known PFO/stroke confirmed without closure like the recent post on my blog I illustrated above.
 What about known PFO, no stroke, no closure but enrolled in clinical trial related to migraines?
 What about guidelines for that same patient sent home on meds or following sham closure procedure.
 Follow me?

 [Personal Sidebar] I had contacted the device manufacturer that built my heart plug several years ago after I had PFO closure.
-I asked them, -NO-I challenged them to get their patient education website completed and build a useful patient resource to assist patients that were in my shoes.
+I challenged them to get their patient education website completed and build a useful patient resource to assist patients that were in my shoes.
 That was well over 3 years ago.
 The result: Still no website for patient education.
 Nothing.
 I’m still waiting…

 Who’s to Blame??